Torbay Musical Weekend

 Brahms Horn Trio Op.40

-The horn trio, written in memory of his mother, remains one of Brahms’s greatest chamber works, and the most popular for the genre.
+At the centre of the group’s repertoire is the Horn Trio by Brahms, written in memory of his mother, one of his greatest chamber works and the most popular for the genre.

 The concert opens with classic Schumann: the stormy Allegro preceded by a beautifully sentimental Adagio.

-The Duo by Zoltán Kodály is a stunningly colourful work.
-Written as Word War I was looming, it contains proud Hungarian melodies and rhythms, a harrowingly emotional central movement and a frantic folk dance in the last.
+Susanne Stanzeleit is joined by Andrew Fuller on cello for the Duo by Zoltán Kodály.
+A stunningly colourful work, it was written as Word War I was looming.
+The work contains an abundance of proud Hungarian melodies and rhythms, a harrowingly emotional central movement and a frantic folk dance in the last.

-Stephen Stirling is a renowned horn soloist and much in demand as principal horn with orchestras such as Academy of St Martin in the Fields, Chamber Orchestra of Europe, BBC SSO, BBC NOW, City of London Sinfonia and many others.
+Stephen is much in demand as principal horn with orchestras such as Academy of St Martin in the Fields, Chamber Orchestra of Europe, BBC SSO, BBC NOW, City of London Sinfonia and many others.

-Stephen has a world-wide reputation as a chamber musician and is in constant demand at festivals in the UK and abroad.
+He has a world-wide reputation as a chamber musician and regularly performs at festivals in the UK and abroad.
 He is a member of Endymion Ensemble, The Fibonacci Sequence, Capricorn, Arpège and the New London Chamber Ensemble.

 His many critically acclaimed CDs include Mozart’s entire output for wind ensemble and numerous works by British composers.
 His recordings of the complete Mozart Horn concertos with the City of London Sinfonia are frequently broadcast on Classic FM and his second recording of the Brahms Horn Trio was nominated for a Gramophone award.